 Even then, this blogging functionality isn’t as sophisticated as some blogging-specific blogging platforms have to offer— especially WordPress.
 Some of the omissions consist of Yoast-style SEO and content versioning plugin.

-Also, as concerns categorization your posts, Shopify blog posts only allow the use of tags.
+Also, as concerns categorization of your posts, Shopify blog posts only allow the use of tags.
 Besides, there are no categories offered (typically professional blogging tools allow the use of both).

 Even then, Shopify’s built-in blogging feature is by and large fine and can meet most users’ needs perfectly well.
 Also, you can — with some configuration — you can link it to the Disqus commenting tool, which is useful.